apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 This seems not to be such a big problem in practice.
 But can we really say that?
 How sure are we?
 We may be in the early stages of hitting context scaling limits we're not aware of.
 It's not clear that efficient attention variants can scale cleanly to truly massive contexts in the limit.
 It might be that you just run out of depth.
 Our best transformers place a lower bound on the context scaling limit, but we have no real way of knowing the upper bound, as we cannot run evals on hypothetical better models that do not exist.

-On the other side of the spectrum, you have RNNs.
+On the other side of the spectrum, you have [RNNs and LSTMs](https://arxiv.org/pdf/1808.03314).
 Or, architectures with recurrence more generally.
-While a default transformer is incapable of expressing a function with more discrete decision points than the sum of its layers, a looped transformer actually can because it has "infinite layers" through recurrence.
+While a default transformer is incapable of expressing a function with more discrete decision points than the sum of its layers, a [looped transformer](https://arxiv.org/abs/2510.25741) actually can because it has "infinite layers" through recurrence.
 The downside is that to train it you need a gradient through infinite layers also.
 This is mathematically sound, but numerically unstable.
 Due to the catastrophic accumulation of small rounding errors, you cannot backprop through infinite layers and get the right answer at the end.

 But what if we didn't do backprop?
 What if there were way to train these architectures that would be otherwise impractical, like RNNs or even something non-differentiable?
 Once you start relaxing enough restrictions, maybe there's an architecture out there that's better for long context in the limit.
 It's certainly possible.
 In fact I think it's almost certain.